 - Last updated:

 Council manages a large and diverse environmental reserve network which plays an important role in protecting the region's native wildlife and natural beauty.
+The council reserve network includes three environmental visitor and education centres and 131 kms of public trails.
 Most reserves are accessible for the community to enjoy.

 Current Environmental Management Plans

 Environmental Reserve Management Plans are prepared for selected high value reserves, including all of those environmental reserves which have been purchased under council's Environmental Levy Acquisition Program.
 These plans bring together all of the information known about the reserve including what plants and animals can be found there and the history of the site.
 From this information the management plan shows how each reserve will be managed in the future.